EQAR/deqar-docs/docs/report_data.md

 * Learning outcomes - ESCO (<code>programme[n].learning_outcome_esco[n]</code>; not required; string)
-  DEQAR uses the the [European Skills, Competences, Qualifications and Occupations (ESCO)](https://esco.ec.europa.eu/en) classification of skills and competences as the preferred and interoperable way to specify the learning outcomes of a programme.
+  DEQAR uses the [European Skills, Competences, Qualifications and Occupations (ESCO)](https://esco.ec.europa.eu/en) classification of skills and competences as the preferred and interoperable way to specify the learning outcomes of a programme.

     A Uniform Resource Identifier (URI) of an ESCO skill may be provided for each learning outcome.
 For multiple learning outcomes in the CSV file, copy paste the columns and change the number in the brackets for every next value (i.e. n+1), see [above](#).